 Today I made a hazelnut cake, and I will talk about it once it’s been cut.
 For now, here are the hazelnut cookies I baked while the cake was cooling.
 I’d skinned all those hazelnuts, so why not?

-This recipe is from the Oregon Hazelnut Growers and can be found here.
+This recipe is from the Oregon Hazelnut Growers.
 For convenience, I have typed it below with a few changes.
 For instance, I used butterscotch chips instead of white chips.
 The butterscotch chips were good, but I think chunks of white chocolate would be better.
 You can also halve the recipe pretty easily if you don’t want quite so many.

 Oregon Hazelnut Oatmeal Cookies

 1 cup butter flavor shortening (Crisco or one of the new non-hydrogenated types)